garywuuu/fde/SETUP.md

    - Navigate to http://localhost:3000/auth/register
    - Create your organization and user account

-2. **Create Your First Company**
+2. **Create Your First Customer**
-   - Go to Companies → Add Company
+   - Go to Customers → Add Customer
-   - Add a client company
+   - Add a client customer

 3. **Start Tracking Work**
    - Create integrations, tasks, and notes